rubensauchelli/platform-template/documentation/api-reference.md

 ```

 **Notes:**
-- When a template is deleted, the associated OpenAI Assistant is also deleted
+- Default templates cannot be deleted
 - Any user selections referencing the template are also deleted

 ## Template Selection

 ### Get Active Templates

-Gets the user's currently selected templates for each assistant type.
+Gets the user's currently selected templates for each template type.

 - **URL**: `/api/templates/active`
 - **Method**: `GET`